Post job

-Below we've compiled a list of the most important skills for a periodontist.
-We ranked the top skills based on the percentage of periodontist resumes they appeared on.
+Below we've compiled a list of the most critical periodontist skills.
+We ranked the top skills for periodontists based on the percentage of resumes they appeared on.
 For example, 62.3% of periodontist resumes contained patients as a skill.
-Let's find out what skills a periodontist actually needs in order to be successful in the workplace.
+Continue reading to find out what skills a periodontist needs to be successful in the workplace.

 1. Patients